The History of Deephaven

 William Jensen, formerly a Lutheran minister, took over from Mr. Neilson and guided the camps during a 14 year period of expanding numbers of guests staying for shorter periods of time than had been traditional.
 Also there was more rapid turnover of summer staff, all of which added complexity to Camp administration.
 On his retirement in 1981 Franklin Perkins, Jr. was hired to replace him.

 There is much that has only been touched upon and still more that has not been mentioned to make this a complete history.
-This is the author’s effort to pull together some of the major strands and facts that make up the fabric of RDC.
-Many individuals and families outside the Bacon, Armstrong and Howe families, however, have contributed a great deal to the success of RDC.
+This is the author's effort to pull together some of the major strands and facts that make up the fabric of RDC.
+Many individuals and families outside the Bacon, Armstrong and Howe families, however, have contributed a great deal to the success of RDC as one of the finest New Hampshire Resorts.

 Holderness, New Hampshire